HenryKorver/henrykorver.github.io/projects/cvdots.md

 ### Methods: A Recipe for Sizing a Raspberry Drupelet

-Imagine you're trying to figure out the average size of the tiny droplets that make up a raspberry.
+Imagine you're trying to figure out the average size of the tiny druplets that make up a raspberry.
 You can't just measure them all by hand; that would take forever!
 My project tackled a similar problem, but with microscopic carbon nanoparticles instead of raspberry drupelets.
 Here's the recipe I developed to get the job done automatically.

 **Step 1: Grayscale Conversion and Edge Detection**

 First, the raw image is converted to a grayscale image.
-This simplifies the data, much like removing all colors from a photo to see the underlying shades of light and dark.
+This removes unneeded information, and allows for better compression.
 Next, to find the edges of the particles, I applied an edge detection filter.
 After testing a few different methods, I found that the **Canny Edge detector** worked best.
 It uses a clever technique called **hysteresis thresholding** that’s especially good at finding the "soft edges" of these particles, filtering out noisy details while keeping the important ones.

 <div class="text-center p-4">
   <img width="250px" src="../img/cvdots/03_canny.png" class="img-fluid" >